BCGS – AN ALL VOLUNTEER ORGANIZATION

 The BCGS Publications Committee has several projects on the go and proof readers and data entry volunteers are often needed.
 This is something that can be done from home.

-In 2012, the BCGS will be attending a number of community events.
+During the year, the BCGS attends a number of community events.
 Volunteers will be setting up displays, answering questions from visitors about beginning their family history, and having a good time experiencing the ambience of these cultural events.
 For instance, among these will be

 March – St. Patrick’s Day Parade (Vancouver)